Social Media Algorithm Explained: What Actually Works in 2026

 To prove the above points, we’ll show you some examples of just how definitively a social media algorithm tracks your digital footprints all over the platform.

-- Relevance can be seen on social media pretty blatantly, mainly on LinkedIn, Twitter, Instagram, and Facebook.
-For example, I have been working on Influencer marketing-related campaigns a lot and trying to keep up with them on many channels.
-This has led to Twitter suggesting content from niche micro-influencers all the time.
+1. Relevance can be seen on social media pretty blatantly, mainly on LinkedIn, Twitter, Instagram, and Facebook.
+For example, working on influencer marketing-related campaigns leads Twitter to suggest content from niche micro-influencers constantly.

 Another example of Meta doing the same for Facebook to improve its suggestions:

-- Sponsored posts are essentially content that brands pay to display to their target audiences.
+3. Sponsored posts are essentially content that brands pay to display to their target audiences.
 Algorithms play a crucial role in social media marketing by analyzing user interests and presenting them with relevant paid content to encourage engagement.
 This results in more clicks, benefiting both the brands and the users involved.
-Below is an example of a paid post by LinkedIn on the feed of a marketing agency’s page:

 Mastering Algorithms for Long-Term Success